Rectangle 19 1

 When you have lived in the UK for five years as the Civil Partner of a British citizen or settled person, you will be eligible to apply for indefinite leave to remain.

-Although the Proposed Civil Partner Visa expires after 6 months, you can apply for another 6 months so the civil ceremony can take place if you can satisfy the UKVI that there is a good reason why the civil ceremony has not taken place yet and prove that it will conclude within the next 6 months.
+Although the Proposed Civil Partner Visa expires after six months, you can apply for another six months so the civil ceremony can take place if you can satisfy the UKVI that there is a good reason why the civil ceremony has not taken place yet and prove that it will conclude within the next 6 months.

 In the real world, we understand that things don’t always go to plan.